aforensics/HiddenVM/README.md

 ## Installation and usage

-- Boot into [Tails](https://tails.boum.org) on your computer and set an [administration password](https://tails.boum.org/doc/first_steps/startup_options/administration_password/index.en.html) for your session.
+- Boot into [Tails](https://tails.boum.org) on your computer and set an [admin password](https://tails.boum.org/doc/first_steps/startup_options/administration_password/index.en.html) for your session.

 - [Do NOT use](#why-shouldnt-i-use-tails-official-persistent-volume-feature) Tails' [persistent volume feature](https://tails.boum.org/doc/first_steps/persistence/index.en.html).